cloudspeech/houdini-talk/short-essay.md

 Step 4: do-it-yourself, define micro-dash-frontend in JavaScript.

 I will spare you the details, but it's only 3-point-4 kiloBytes compressed.

+This is because Houdini's trick needs little code, if you think carefully about composition first.

+Each web component should only do one thing, and do it well.

-You can see it live on [axa.ch](https://axa.ch) pages under the alias webhub-pod.
+Finally, you can see micro-dash-frontend live on [axa.ch](https://axa.ch) pages under the alias webhub-pod.

 ### 4. Internationalization